MicroEJ/docs/Tutorials/tutorialInstrumentJavaCodeForLogging.rst

 The library `ej.library.runtime.message <https://repository.microej.com/artifacts/ej/library/runtime/message/>`_ was designed to enable logging while minimizing RAM/ROM footprint and CPU usage.
 For that, logs are based on message identifiers, which are stored on integers instead of using of constant Strings.
-An external documentation must be maintained to describe each message identifier and its expected arguments.
+In addition to a message identifier, the category of the message allows the user to find the corresponding error/warning/info description.
-Combined with the category, the printed message identifier value allows the user to find the corresponding error/warning/info description.
+An external documentation must be maintained to describe all message identifiers and their expected arguments for each category.

 Principles: